r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[renameVar\]** : List with old name and new name.
 First (or n) element of “oldname” vector correspond to first (or n) element of “newname” vector.
-Allow to rename into NETCDF file the variable downloaded.
+Allow to rename into NETCDF file the variable juste after downloading step.
 This vectors gathers all old and new variable names used to rename cmip6 and copernicus data JUST AFTER DOWNLOAD STEP.
 In others words, it allows to change name of “variable” column into **parameters_copernicus.csv** and “????” column into **selected_datasets.csv** for cmip6 data.
 If variable name have a name with “\_“,”-“, ??, rename with **rename** target to one word without specials characters otherwise CDO command doesn’t work.